mybudget-tracker/mybudget-tracker.github.io/index.md

 ### Automatically Collected Information

-The Application does not collect information from and/or for social networking platforms (e.g., pulling contact information, friends lists, login information, photos or check-ins).
+The Application does not collect information from and/or for social networking platforms (e.g., pulling contact information, friends lists, login information, photos, or check-ins).

-### Does the Application collect precise real time location information of the device?
+### Does the Application collect precise real-time location information of the device?

-When you use the Application, we may use GPS technology (or other similar technology) to determine your current location in order to use it as one of transaction attribute and to make your experience better by suggesting new entry comments based on the previous transaction locations.
+When you use the Application, we may use GPS technology (or other similar technology) to determine your current location in order to use it as one of the transaction attributes and to make your experience better by suggesting new entry comments based on the previous transaction locations.

 We will not share your current location with other users or partners.